gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.20.60 (Experimental)**
 -  Inside Woodland Mansions, it is possible to get an Efficiency I Chainmail Helmet.
 The Efficiency I Helmet is located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.
--  *Getting an armadillo to roll up and then logging out will cause the armadillo to appear to be back to its normal state but it is still rolled up and will not move.
-To keep this make sure you do not sprint or ride a mob toward the armadillo, and keep mobs away from it*
+-  Getting an armadillo to roll up and then logging out will cause the armadillo to appear to be back to its normal state but it is still rolled up and will not move.
+To keep this make sure you do not sprint or ride a mob toward the armadillo, and keep mobs away from it

 **1.20.62**
-- *Naming a Campfire and then placing it will give the campfire a hovering name tag above it*
+- Naming a Campfire and then placing it will give the campfire a hovering name tag above it
-- *Naming a boat/chest boat and then placing it will give the boat a hovering name tag above it*
+- Naming a boat/chest boat and then placing it will give the boat a hovering name tag above it

 **Preview 1.20.70.21 - Preview 1.20.70.20 (UBC) (Experimental)**
 - Downgrading the Vault Block from 1.20.70.21 as a block to 1.20.70.20 will turn them into unknown blocks.
 Mine up the unknown-block (making sure that they do not stack) and then updating to 1.21.30 will give you the Vault Block as a tile item.

-**Preview 1.20.70.24**
+**1.20.71**
+- Placing a painting on standing signs and then placing (item frames, wall signs, and banners) on the sign will create glitched-out paintings
+- Blowing up an end crystal at the same time a piston extends will make the piston head walkthrough which makes it possible to create crossing pistons

+**1.20.72 (Experimental)**
 - Inside Woodland Mansions, it is possible to get an Efficiency I Chainmail Chestplate.
 The Efficiency I Chestplate is located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.

-**1.20.71**
-- *Placing a painting on standing signs and then placing (item frames, wall signs, and banners) on the sign will create glitched-out paintings*
-- *Blowing up an end crystal at the same time a piston extends will make the piston head walkthrough which makes it possible to create crossing pistons*

 **1.20.80.21 - 1.20.80.20 (Downgrade) (Experimental)**
-- *Shearing a Bogged and downgrading to 1.20.80.20 and then reupgrading back to 1.20.80.21 will make the mushrooms on the head of the bogged disappear but you can still shear it, this is due to the shearing mechanic on Boggs being added in 1.20.80.21*
+- Shearing a Bogged and downgrading to 1.20.80.20 and then reupgrading back to 1.20.80.21 will make the mushrooms on the head of the bogged disappear but you can still shear it, this is due to the shearing mechanic on Boggs being added in 1.20.80.21

 **Preview 1.21.0.22**
 - Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Leggings.
 The Efficiency I Leggings are located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.